esotericfoundation/haxball-server/README.md

 <h3 align="center">Haxball Server is a feature-rich and stable headless server utility for Haxball.</h3>

 <h4 align="center"> This is a discord bot commission for a customer.
 If you are interested in a custom discord bot commission, visit my site at https://ko-fi.com/rolypolyvole.
-This commission was built upon the original version by gabrielbrop, which was outdated.</h4>
+This commission was built upon the original version https://github.com/gabrielbrunop/haxball-server, which was outdated.</h4>

 <p align="center">
     <a href="https://github.com/gabrielbrop/haxball-server/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/gabrielbrop/haxball-server"></a>